Snoresville/barebones/README.md

 - Add attributes library.
 - Fix attachments library.

-If you have any questions or concerns, contact me.
+If you have any questions or concerns, contact me on ModDota discord.